vuejs/pinia/packages/docs/cookbook/composing-stores.md

 const useB = defineStore('b', () => {
   const a = useA()

-  // ❌ this is not possible because a also tries to read a.name a.name
+  // ❌ this is not possible because 'a' also tries to read 'b.name' a.name

   function doSomething() {
-    // ✅ Read b properties in computed or actions const aName = a.name
+    // ✅ Read 'a' properties in computed or actions const aName = a.name
     // ...
   }